Sandžak: World War II

 In World War II, Sandžak was the battleground of several factions.
-In 1941, the region was partitioned between the Italian Montenegrin protectorate, the Italian protectorate over the Kingdom of Albania and the Territory of the Military Commander in Serbia.
-The Muslim population was in general anti-Partisan.
+In 1941, the region was partitioned between the Italian governorate of Montenegro, the Italian protectorate over the Kingdom of Albania, and the Territory of the Military Commander in Serbia.
+The Muslim population was in general anti-partisan.
 They were organized in small formations known in historiography as the Sandžak Muslim militia.
 These formations depending on their location and regional politics were affiliated to Albanian nationalist groups linked to Balli Kombëtar in central and south Sandžak or to Muslim Ustaše groups in the north.
 Many Orthodox Serbs organized in the Serbian nationalist Chetniks.
 The stance of these factions towards the Nazi forces ranged from armed resistance to open collaboration.
-Smaller groups of both Orthodox Serbs and Muslims organized after 1943 in the Yugoslav partisan Anti-Fascist Council of the People's Liberation of Sandžak.
-Each faction sought the inclusion of Sandzak in the post-war situation in separate states.
-Albanian militia fought for inclusion in Greater Albania and Ustaše formations wanted at least part of Sandzak to join the Bosnian Muslims of the Independent State of Croatia.
-Within the Yugoslavs, Muslims, Serbs and Montenegrins adopted different strategies.
+Smaller groups of both Orthodox Serbs and Muslims organized after 1943 in the Yugoslav Partisan Anti-Fascist Council of the People's Liberation of Sandžak.
+Each faction sought the inclusion of Sandžak in the post-war period into separate states.
+Albanian militia fought for inclusion in Greater Albania, while Ustaše formations wanted at least part of Sandžak to join the Independent State of Croatia.
+Amonge these factions, the Yugoslavs, Slavic Muslims, Serbs, and Montenegrins adopted different strategies.
 Muslims wanted either unification with Bosnia under a federal Yugoslavia or the establishment of an autonomous Sandžak region.
-Serbs and Montenegrins wanted the area to either pass entirely to Serbia or to Montenegro.
+Serbs and Montenegrins wanted the area to either pass entirely to Serbia or Montenegro.